mvcm-tools/purpleair-api/README.md

 # pa-api-pulldata.py
 Python script using the PurpleAir API to download sensor PM2.5 data.
-This version pulls PA API ID and read key values from an input CSV file (use the PA_IDs.csv file as a template).
+This version pulls PA API ID and read key values from an input CSV file.

 <b>How to find PA API information for data downloader:</b>